 Currently, Kelsey is teaching at multiple studios focusing on styles such as Aerial, Jazz, Lyrical, Hip-Hop, and Tap.
 She is looking forward to bringing her passion for performing and choreographing pieces to all the dancers at Brixham.

-Tuesday mornings Combination, Jazz IB/IIB, Jazz IIA, Jazz III, Jazz IV, Jazz V Preteen/teen Jazz, Adult Jazz, Rising Stars, Ballet IB/IIB, Ballet IIIA, Ballet IV, Hip Hop II
+Tuesday mornings Combination, Jazz IB/IIB, Jazz II, Jazz IIIC, Jazz IVB, Jazz IVA, Jazz V Preteen/teen Jazz, Adult Jazz, Beg.
+Adult Tap/Jazz, Rising Stars, Ballet IB, Ballet II, Hip Hop II

 We are incredibly excited to welcome Emily back!
 Emily began her training at Brixham in 2003.
 She excelled while with us and assisted teaching in many classes.
 After graduating from high school she taught at Brixham while attending classes with various teachers at Green Street Studios in Boston.
 She was also a company member with Neoteric Dance Collaborative from 2015-2016.

 In the summer of 2015, Emily became an assistant teacher on the dance convention circuit.
 She toured with Dance Olympus where she performed and assisted classes in Chicago, Minneapolis, Houston, and Boston.

 Emily graduated from the University of Alabama in 2019 with a BA in dance.
 Her choreography was showcased in Dance Alabama! and she was a member of Alabama Repertory Dance.

 In the summer of 2019, she attended the Gus Giordano Jazz Intensive where she found a passion for the root of Jazz.
 She is trained in Ballet, Jazz, Hip Hop, Lyrical, Contemporary, Modern, and Tap.